What Is the Function of Leadership?

 Heifetz was a practicing psychiatrist before moving over to Harvard Business School, and it shows.
 His book Leadership Without Easy Answers has a long and fascinating set of citations for the points he makes.
 There's a LOT more to say about the five social functions of a leader that he enumerates, and I hope I've shown how they apply in research.

-As the lab head, your group looks to you to lead; that’s what primates do.
-There is no single or “right” way to lead, but good leadership shares characteristics, such as creating the space in which others can do their best to work toward a shared purpose.
+As the lab head, your group looks to you to lead; to provide direction, protection, and order.
+That’s what humans do.
+There is no single or “right” way to lead, but good leadership shares a number of characteristics, such as creating the space in which others can do their best to work toward a shared purpose.

 If that sounds like a given to you, great.
 The next step is to consciously think about how you achieve it.